Tax limits

 £360,000 or more

 We will provide you with a Pension Savings Statement if the value of your benefits built up in the ABF Scheme have exceeded the AA over the tax year.
 Where a tax charge is payable, your statement provides the options available to you to pay this charge.
-If you are subject to the Tapered Annual Allowance you will need to assess your pensions savings against this allowance in order to work out whether you have an AA tax charge.
+If you are subject to the tapered AA you will need to assess your pensions savings against this allowance in order to work out whether you have an AA tax charge.

 The following actions trigger the MPAA: